 - Maryland prohibits lie detector, or similar tests, as a condition of employment or continued employment.
 See Lie Detector Testing.

-- Localities including Baltimore, St. George's County and Montgomery County have requirements pertaining to preemployment screening and testing.
+- Localities including Baltimore, Prince George's County and Montgomery County have requirements pertaining to preemployment screening and testing.
 See Local Requirements.